asanchez75/europeana_shapes/shapes-def/doc/external/README.md

-# Shapes Definitions for EDM (External)
+# Shapes definitions for EDM (External)
 *This document was generated from the [shapes file](../../src/main/resources/etc/edm/shapes/external/EDM.ttl)*

-This document presents all shape definitions that make up EDM (in the form which we call informally as external).
+This document presents all shape definitions that make up EDM (in the form which we informally call as external).
 It is composed of the following documents, one for each EDM class:
 - [ore:Aggregation](Aggregation.md)
 - [edm:ProvidedCHO](ProvidedCHO.md)